Sarah Merion

 The answer to "can it" is always yes.
 The harder, more useful question is whether we're solving a real problem, or just adding to the noise and digital waste of an industry that can ship anything in two days.

 That's why I swim upstream.
-I prioritize market dynamics, go-to-market truth, and the customer pain that's actually worth solving.
-And I prioritize stakeholder alignment: actually lining the right people up, engaging them, getting them ready so that the moment we ship, demand and momentum are already there.
+I prioritize market dynamics, go-to-market truth, and the customer pain worth solving.
+And I prioritize stakeholder alignment: lining the right people up, engaging them, getting them ready so the moment we ship, demand and momentum are already there.
 "Build it and they will come" isn't a hope.
-It's something you engineer upstream.
+It's something you engineer in advance.

 Capabilities